ThanosVG/Data-Engineering-Portfolio/README.md

-"Day 8.05: Fixed ValueError in enriched ETL by using row-wise apply for bonus adjustment" "Day 9.00: PySpark ETL project - salaries with bonus, group-bys and partitioning" "Day 9.01: PySpark ETL with random bonus, group bys, and partition" "Day 10.00:Producer: Reads `salaries.csv` and sends each row as JSON to Kafka topic `salaries_stream` (simulates real-time ingestion)
+"Day 8.05: Fixed ValueError in enriched ETL by using row-wise apply for bonus adjustment" "Day 9.00: PySpark ETL project - salaries with bonus, group-bys and partitioning" "Day 9.01: PySpark ETL with random bonus, group bys, and partition" "Day 10.00: Producer: Reads `salaries.csv` and sends each row as JSON to Kafka topic `salaries_stream` (simulates real-time ingestion)
-"Day 11.00:Consumer: Pulls messages from the topic and prints them live (simulates processing/sink)"
+"Day 11.00: Consumer: Pulls messages from the topic and prints them live (simulates processing/sink)" "Day 12.00: PySpark advanced - join, bonus logic, quality flags, partition""